Combinatorial Design of Floppy Modes and Frustrated Loops in Metamaterials

 \emph{Mode Crossing --} Although we can design the shapes of multiple floppy modes, these modes cannot cross each other.
 For that, they would have to share a node at the crossing point.
 That node's motion would cause the simultaneous actuation of the two modes, and they would thus, in fact, be a single mode (Fig.~\ref{fig:lego_3D}a).
 To allow modes to cross, we generalize our approach to a three-dimensional layered system where modes can bypass each other via the third dimension (Fig.~\ref{fig:lego_3D}b).
 We couple adjacent layers with vertical connectors and allow only planar displacements within each layer.
 By connecting corner nodes across layers, we remove shearing and twisting.

-Connecting specific edge nodes we can design floppy modes of arbitrary topology, like the catenated floppy loops shown in Fig.~\ref{fig:lego_3D}c that may be individually actuated since they do not touch each other (Fig.~\ref{fig:lego_3D}d).
+Connecting specific edge nodes, we can design floppy modes of arbitrary topology, like catenated floppy loops (Fig.~\ref{fig:lego_3D}c) that may be individually actuated since they do not touch each other (Fig.~\ref{fig:lego_3D}d and Video~2).
 Furthermore, chains that in individual layers are floppy may now form rigid loops that traverse multiple layers in a manner that is sensitive to the positions of the vertical connectors.
-For instance, moving the black connector in Fig.~\ref{fig:lego_3D}c to its dotted position changes the parity of the yellow loop from even and thus floppy to odd and thus rigid, without changing the structure of any of the layers.
+For instance, moving the black connector in Fig.~\ref{fig:lego_3D}c to its dotted position changes the parity of the yellow loop from even and thus floppy to odd and thus rigid, without changing the structure of any of the layers. \rs{Generalizing the analysis of the number of floppy modes to such layered metamaterials is straightforward (see Appendix).}

-By extending our design methodology to layered lattices, we significantly expand the range of achievable functionalities and topologies in our mechanical metamaterials, bridging the gap between planar designs and fully three-dimensional structures.
+By extending our design methodology to layered lattices, we significantly expand the range of achievable functionalities and topologies in our mechanical metamaterials and (literally) bridge the gap between planar designs and fully three-dimensional structures.

+In the remainder of the paper, we utilize floppy modes \rs{and frustrated loops} to achieve functional responses such as (i) the sequential buckling of designer-shaped floppy modes \rs{under uniform compression} and (ii) matrix-vector multiplication \rs{with multiple inputs and outputs under local actuation}. \rs{In both, the enhanced design freedom of our combinatorial approach leads to more advanced responses than in earlier works.}

-\emph{Buckling of Floppy Modes --} Floppy modes and frustrated loops can be used as design tools; we go beyond the \emph{local} actuation of individual modes, and exploit the buckling instability as a mechanism to actuate floppy modes by uniform \emph{global} compression of the metamaterial.
-This allows us to tailor the system's force-displacement curve.
-Unlike existing metamaterials based on buckling, which have a single mode~\cite{bertoldi2010negative}, a large number of modes that are located along straight lines~\cite{lubensky2015phonons, bossart_oligomodal_2021, van_mastrigt_machine_2022, liu2024harnessing, liu2025tuning}, or limited modes in a hierarchical design~\cite{coulais2018multi, wu2024zero}, our modes can be shaped into tortuous chains or loops, and the buckling onset of those modes is determined by the length of the chains and by the parity of the loops.
+\emph{Floppy Mode Buckling --} To go beyond \emph{local} actuation of individual modes, we exploit the buckling instability as a mechanism to actuate floppy modes by uniform \emph{global} compression.
+Unlike existing metamaterials based on buckling, with one mode~\cite{bertoldi2010negative}, a large number of modes along straight lines~\cite{lubensky2015phonons, bossart_oligomodal_2021, van_mastrigt_machine_2022, liu2024harnessing, liu2025tuning}, or limited modes in a hierarchical design~\cite{coulais2018multi, wu2024zero}, our modes can be shaped into tortuous chains or loops \rs{based on the combinatorial design of the metamaterial}, and their buckling onset is determined by the length of the chains and by the parity of the loops (Video~3).